This post was published in December 2013 and updated June 2020.

 Perhaps the most obvious purpose of a console, the entry table provides a place to drop your keys and phone while setting the tone of a welcoming entry.
 Prop or hang a mirror above to open up the space—and give you one last chance to check your appearance before heading out.
-Use the drawers and baskets on the bottom shelf to hold chargers, leashes, memo pads and other odds and ends.
+Use the hidden shelves to hold chargers, leashes, memo pads and other odds and ends.

 The perfect choice for smaller spaces, it’s big enough to hold table linens, such as placemats, tablecloths and runners, while showcasing your most treasured decorative objects.
 Creatively stack your china or fill a vase with flowers for a pop of color.
 Need mood lighting?
-Flank two demilunes on either end of a wall and add a lamp or sconce.
+Flank two sconces on either side like we did above.

 We love using a console table in place of a traditional nightstand for its scale and extra storage and display.
 It can easily hold its own beside today’s substantial beds and headboards.
 Create Zen-like balance by pairing two on either side with matching lamps.